Hu Zong: Sowing discord between Wu Zhi and the Wei government

 When defectors from Wei reported that the Wei government had suspicions about the loyalty of the Wei general Wu Zhi, Hu Zong decided to use the opportunity to sow greater discord between Wu Zhi and the Wei government.
 He wrote a three-point letter, falsely attributed it to Wu Zhi, and spread copies of it in Wei territories in the hope of making the Wei government think that Wu Zhi was planning to defect to Wu.
-However, by the time the letter was widely circulated in Wei, the Wei government had already reassigned Wu Zhi to serve as a palace attendant in the Wei imperial capital.
+However, by the time the letter was widely circulated in Wei, the Wei government had already reassigned Wu Zhi to serve as Palace Attendant in the Wei imperial capital.

 Yin Fan incident

 In 230, after the Wei official Yin Fan (隱蕃) submitted a letter indicating his wish to defect to Wu, Sun Quan interviewed him and felt impressed when Yin Fan analysed current affairs well and provided eloquent responses to his questions.
 Hu Zong was also present when Sun Quan interviewed Yin Fan, so Sun Quan asked him for his opinion.
 Hu Zong replied: "Yin Fan's defection letter may resemble the writing style of Dongfang Shuo and his speaking skills may resemble those of Mi Heng, but he isn't as talented as them."

 When Sun Quan asked Hu Zong what job was suitable for Yin Fan, Hu Zong said: "He isn't capable of governing the people.
 We can try giving him a low-level position in the Imperial Capital."
 Sun Quan considered that Yin Fan seemed knowledgeable about criminal law so he appointed him as a judicial officer.
 When Yin Fan was serving in Wu, the general Zhu Ju and justice minister Hao Pu (郝普) told Sun Quan that he was capable of holding greater responsibilities.
 Hao Pu, in particular, got along very well with Yin Fan and often complained that Yin Fan's talent was not put to good use.

 In late 230, it turned out that Yin Fan was actually a spy planted in Wu by the Wei emperor Cao Rui, who wanted him to become Wu's justice minister and use his powers to stir up internal conflict in Wu.
 Yin Fan had, in fact, been plotting against Sun Quan.
 He was arrested and executed after his plot was uncovered.
 Sun Quan blamed Hao Pu for Yin Fan's betrayal and forced him to commit suicide; Zhu Ju, who also sang praises of Yin Fan, was implicated in the case and imprisoned for a long time.